Co-dfns/Co-dfns/LIMITATIONS.md

 * Laminate is not supported
 * Dyadic Transpose does not permit duplicate axes
 * Binomial is not implemented for negative and floating point values
-* Recursive functions are not supported yet
 * Bracket indexing of the form [X;...] is not supported, though a single index array [X] is supported
 * User-defined operators are not supported yet
-* Assignment inside of an expression is not supported yet
 * Indexed assignment and selective assignment are not supported yet

 ## Low Priority Limitations